Hypnosis Pain Relief

 People do not always recognize the source of their problems.
 Pain can be a bodily metaphor: is there a problem in your life that you can’t solve?
 Is there a 'pain the neck' who you cannot get rid of?
 Not dealing with an issue can result in persistent pain in the body.
 Negative beliefs about yourself are sometimes expressed as pain or other symptoms of illness.
 Hypnosis can deal with the psychological issue that underlies it, and end the discomfort.

 Hypnotic Suggestions can directly influence how the person experiences pain.
 These can include suggestions that the person feels direct diminution of pain, relaxation, imagined anesthesia, decreased pain unpleasantness, and replacement with non-painful sensations such as heat or cold.

 How we think about things affects how we feel.
 Visualizing the pain and then changing the image is remarkably effective in changing how pain is experienced.

 Some chronic pain feeds on itself.
 The more ill you feel the more despondent you get and that makes you feel even more unwell.
 Learning to relax, either by mental exercises or through self hypnosis, can break the cycle.

-The Best Hypnosis collection of Hypnosis Scripts for Pain contains five scripts using the most effective techniques to control pain.
+The Hypnosis for Pain Collection contains five scripts with the most effective techniques to control pain.
+Check it out.